 This is the difference between painting what you see and what you know.
 In the book "Mass" by John Harris, he explains how he had a teacher who was convinced that is was more important to paint what you saw then what you knew.
 As in, forget that you know what that object is, paint the lights, paint the darks, paint the color, paint the shapes, and eventually the object will just take care of itself.
 Try this as an exercise sometime, find something and try painting what you actually see vs what you know the object looks like.
 Your observation skills will multiply in no time.
 And all of a sudden you see how the object really looks outside of what we expect it to look like.The Natural World

 Lets take a few shots of the natural world.
 Here's a patch of ivy, notice the huge variety of greens, some leaves are light, some are dark.
 Some are in shadow...

 Even upon close inspection, the leaves themselves are different colors, with veins and spots and other detail, many, many different greens.

 And here's a lovely garden scene, plenty of different greens there,

 I've picked a few of the colors and placed them on the right side for

 you with Photoshop's color picker.

-Lets Make Some Grass > > Following these ideas, lets make some grass.
-I used the shaghair plugin for this > from digimation inside of 3DStudio MAX, this plugin is now called HairFX and is > available here.
-Below is a picture of my grass, with a generic green color.
-Ok, > looks good, but there's something missing.
-The eye sorta gets lost in the grass, > since it's all the same bland color.
+Lets Make Some Grass

+Following these ideas, lets make some grass.
+Below is a picture of some simple 3D grass, with a generic green color.
+Ok, looks good, but there's something missing.
+The eye sorta gets lost in the grass, since it's all the same bland color.